 PV Ultra systems are designed to produce the highest efficiency with the lowest development costs.
 The design of each aspect of the system ensures ultra-efficiency.

-The heliostats in the ‘collector field’ follow the sun throughout the sky with two-axis tracking as standard.
-The mirrors are self-powered (with a small on-board solar power panel) and communicate wirelessly with the tower – no field wiring is required.
+The heliostats in the ‘collector field’ tower follow the sun throughout the sky with two-axis tracking as standard.
+The ground-mounted mirrors are self-powered (with a small on-board solar power panel) and communicate wirelessly with the tower – no field wiring is required.